Skip to Content

 Photo by BearFotos on Shutterstock

-When raised together, this breed gets along well with kids and have rarely been known to snap at strangers or other animals out of aggression.
+When raised and trained together, this breed can get along well with kids and has rarely been known to snap at strangers or other animals.

 They also love human contact and are playful which may make them easier for shy children.